-This is commonly seen with video gaming for some kids (Projectors or not!):
+This is commonly seen with video gaming for some kids (Projectors or otherwise).

-He’d get a new game and he’d be lost to us, down the rabbithole of learning everything about that new game.
-He’d come up for air after a four-day streak of obsession, going, “I beat it!”.
-(He’s also got some high-functioning aspie traits, which can be a help or a hindrance depending on the scenario, of course.)
+When he'd get a new game, he'd be lost to us, down the rabbithole of learning everything about that new game.
+He'd come up for air after a four-day streak of obsession, going, "I beat it!".
+(He's also got some high-functioning aspie traits, which can be a help or a hindrance depending on the scenario, of course.)

-For a while now, my son’s BIG interest is music.
+For a while now, my son's BIG interest has been music.

-He’s been making digital music seriously for over a year, and has an artist profile on Soundcloud and Bandcamp.
+He's been making digital music seriously for over a year, and has an artist profile on Bandcamp.

 He had procrastinated for a long time, to the point that I wondered if he was planning to write anything, after all.
 Finally, he decided on this and got right to work.